basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Installing-Riak-CS.md

 Because only one Stanchion instance can be used at any given time, it's not uncommon for a load balancer to be used to handle Stanchion failover in the event that the primary Stanchion node becomes unavailable.
-You can achieve this by specifying a load balancer IP as the Stanchion UP in each Riak CS node's `app.config`.
+You can achieve this by specifying a load balancer IP as the Stanchion IP in each Riak CS node's `riak-cs.conf`.
 This load balancer must be configured to send all requests to a single Stanchion node, failing over to a secondary Stanchion node if the primary is unavailable.
 More details can be found in [[Specifying the Stanchion Node|Configuring Riak